neha-elagandula/devops-training/README.md

 Created this repository for devops training

-# Create an Azurw Container registry in azure
+# Create an Azure Container registry in azure
 The terraform script to create the azure container registry is in docker/terraform/main.tf